2 - Chromosome Compaction

 Because female animals have two X chromosomes, females can potentially produce twice as much of the protein products from X-linked structural genes as their male counterparts who have a single X chromosome.
 However, we know that the level of X-linked protein production is similar between males and females.

 This dosage compensation between males and females can be accomplished in several different ways.
 In mammals, one of the two X chromosomes is inactivated in females.
-For example, in humans, females randomly inactivate either the paternal or maternal X chromosome in somatic cells, while female marsupials inactivate the X chromosome they inherited from their father.
+For example, in humans, females randomly inactivate either the paternally-inherited or the maternally-inherited X chromosome in somatic cells, while female marsupials inactivate the X chromosome they inherited from their father.
 Fruit flies conduct dosage compensation by increasing X-linked gene expression in males twofold.
 Finally, female nematode worms reduce gene expression on each X chromosome by 50% to accomplish dosage compensation.

 - Why is dosage compensation important?